 Notifying organisations of your change in circumstances - Tell us once

-When you register a birth we can tell government departments such as the DWP, HMRC, and local authority services such as Housing and Council Tax Benefit and Family Information Service about the birth of your child through our 'Tell us Once' service.
+When you register a birth we can tell government departments such as the Department of Work and Pensions (DWP), Her Majesty's Revenue and Customs (HMRC), and local authority services such as Housing and Council Tax Benefit and Family Information Service about the birth of your child through our 'Tell us Once' service.
 The service is free and you can choose which organisations will be told.

 When you ring to make an appointment to register a birth you'll be offered this service.